connsteele/band-of-the-book-backend/README.md

 # band-of-the-book-backend
 Backend for book blog

-# Running locally
+# Database
 * Create a database with psql and ensure the database is active
+* Reset the local database with the following command `npx prisma db push --force-reset && npx prisma db push`

+# Environment
-* Create a `.env` file in the root with the following variables
+  * For development create a .env in the root folder
+  * GOOGLE_BOOKS_API
+    * Credentials for Google Books API
   * DATABASE_URL="postgresql://<role_name>:<role_password>*@localhost:5432/<database>?schema=public"
   * ALLOWED_ORIGINS="origin,origin"
     * Comma seperated list of allowed origins
-* Reset the local database with the following command `npx prisma db push --force-reset && npx prisma db push`

 # Deployment
 * Ensure a prisma migration has been created `npx prisma migrate --name name`